Jakob37/SnakemakeAFriendlyIntroduction/README.md

 ### The data

-Subsets of the data are found in the GitHub repository.
-For the interested, the full-sized dataset can also be downloaded from [here](XXX).
+Subsets of the data containing the 2500 first reads from each file are found in the GitHub repository "data" folder.
+For the interested, the full-sized FASTQ-files can also be downloaded from [here](https://www.dropbox.com/s/gehwyfz21xsim5q/snakemake_workshop_full_data.zip?dl=0).

-The data is originally from a study investigating the gut microbiota of ants from different colonies (Benjamino1 and Graf, 2016).
+The data is originally from a study investigating the gut microbiota of ants from different colonies (Benjamino and Graf, 2016).
 The study can be accessed [here](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4756164).

-We will investigate the GC-content from the microbiome found in different colonies.
-To do this, we will build a pipeline that can:
+We will investigate the GC-content from the microbiome found in different ant-colonies.
+To do this, we will build a Snakemake pipeline that can:

 1. Reprocess the data from raw FASTQ-files into FASTA-files.
 2. Extract key information from these reads.